lotusnprod/lotus-manuscript/manuscript.md

 All details are available in the following script: [src/2_curating/2_editing/structure/4_enriching/naming.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/structure/4_enriching/naming.R).
 Chemical classification of all resulting structures was done using classyfireR [@doi:10/gc5tqv] and [NPClassifier API](https://ccms-ucsd.github.io/GNPSDocumentation/api/#structure-np-classifier).

+After manual evaluation, structures remaining as dimers were discarded (all structures containing a "." in their SMILES were removed).

-From the 269,436 initial InChI, 233,652 (87%) sanitized structures were obtained, of which 176,235 (75%) had complete stereochemistry defined.
+From the 283,267 initial InChI, 242,068 (85%) sanitized structures were obtained, of which 185,929 (77%) had complete stereochemistry defined.
-197,392 (73%) were uploaded to Wikidata.
+203,718 (72%) were uploaded to Wikidata.
-From the 244,724 initial SMILES, 205,244 (84%) sanitized structures were obtained, of which 8,542 (4%) had complete stereochemistry defined.
+From the 248,185 initial SMILES, 207,658 (84%) sanitized structures were obtained, of which 98,685 (48%) had complete stereochemistry defined.
-173,590 (71%) were uploaded to Wikidata.
+174,091 (70%) were uploaded to Wikidata.
-From the 49,315 initial chemical names, 27,780 (56%) sanitized structures were obtained, of which 2,324 (8%) had complete stereochemistry defined.
+From the 49,675 initial chemical names, 27,932 (56%) sanitized structures were obtained, of which 17,460 (63%) had complete stereochemistry defined.
-23,098 (47%) were uploaded to Wikidata.
+23,036 (46%) were uploaded to Wikidata.
-In total, 164,308 structures with fully defined stereochemistry were uploaded as "chemical compounds" ([Q11173](https://www.wikidata.org/wiki/Q11173)), and 106,043 structures without fully defined stereochemistry were uploaded as "group of stereoisomers" ([Q59199015](https://www.wikidata.org/wiki/Q59199015)).
+In total, 163,800 structures with fully defined stereochemistry were uploaded as "chemical compounds" ([Q11173](https://www.wikidata.org/wiki/Q11173)), and 106,669 structures without fully defined stereochemistry were uploaded as "group of stereoisomers" ([Q59199015](https://www.wikidata.org/wiki/Q59199015)).

 ##### Biological Organisms {.page_break_before}